dungngminh/lets_blog_compose_multiplatform/README.md

 ## Getting Started 🤖

-Everyone loves writing throught their own stories, experiences, knowledge, lifehack via blog and so do I. I want to create a place for everyone writing, sharing, reading blogs, anything, anyway, anytime and cross-platform.
+Everyone loves writing through their own stories, experiences, knowledge, lifehack via blog and so do I. I want to create a place for everyone **writing, sharing, reading blogs, anything, anyway, anytime and cross-platform**.
 That's why I created this project.
-I hope this will be a good platform for everyone, this platform is also integrate **Gemini AI** to help reading more efficiently, no more skimming through lines, find the needing information and also a good example for ***Compose Multiplatform**.
+I hope this will be a good platform for everyone.
+This platform is also integrated **Gemini AI** to help read more efficiently, no more skimming through lines, find the needed information and also a good example of **Compose Multiplatform**.
 And now, **Let's Blog!** 🚀

 ## Feature set 🔥